Spin canted magnetism, decoupling of charge and spin ordering in NdNiO$_3$: Results and Discussion

-From the above discussion it can be concluded that charge ordering which results in a metal insulator transition and magnetic ordering are not strongly coupled and these transitions occur independently of each other.
-This result is also consistent with the fact that the magnetic ordering transition is a continuous phase transition and hence there can be no metastable states associated with it.
-Incidentally, we note that, except in PrNiO$_3$ and NdNiO$_3$ of the nickelate series, the two transitions occur at different temperatures which supports the conclusion that the transitions are only weekly coupled.
+From the above discussion, we conclude that in NdNiO$_3$, even though the charge ordering and magnetic ordering occur at the same temperature (in equilibrium) they are not strongly coupled and occur independently of each other.
+Incidentally, we note that except in PrNiO$_3$ and NdNiO$_3$ of the nickelate series, the two transitions occur at different temperatures which supports the conclusion that the two transitions are only weakly coupled.
+The antiferromagnetic order of the supercooled metallic regions rules out the presence of any metastable magnetic phase associated with the magnetic transition and suggests that the magnetic transition is continuous in nature.
+This result removes the ambiguity associated with the nature of the magnetic transition in nickelates where $T_\textnormal{MI}$ = $T_\textnormal{N}$; the magnetic transition is continuous which is consistent with the other members of the series where $T_\textnormal{MI}$ > $T_\textnormal{N}$.